Huntington Mayor Steve Williams: Experience and Results in Gubernatorial Campaign for a Stronger West Virginia

 During his tenure as mayor, Williams turned a city budget deficit into a surplus, worked with community groups and first responders to turn around a drug overdose crisis in the city, and has invested millions of dollars in improving the city’s infrastructure.

 “In the 11 years that I’ve been mayor, we’ve had a half a billion dollars of infrastructure money that we have been managing as well,” Williams said.
 “So, if Huntington is getting a half a billion, can you imagine how much money is coming into West Virginia?
 Frankly, some of the things that we have had to overcome are not just Huntington issues.
 There are issues that are around the state.
-And again, what I bring to the table … and the story that we have in Huntington in how we can turn things around is something that every community in the state and certainly state government will benefit from.”
+And once more, what I bring to the table … and the story that we have in Huntington in how we can turn things around is something that every community in the state and certainly state government will benefit from.”

 Williams is a long-time member of the Democratic Party, but he describes himself as a free-market, limited-government, fiscal conservative and an admirer of the late Republican President Ronald Reagan.